-Safeguarding is everyone's responsibility, and it is the duty of Eastfield Primary School to safeguard and promote the welfare of our children.
-We focus on providing a safe and welcoming environment for all of our children regardless of age, ability, culture, race, language, religion, gender identity or sexual identity.
+4.0 Safeguarding and child protection at Eastfield Primary School welcoming environment for all of our children regardless of age, ability, culture, race, language, religion, gender identity or sexual identity.
 All of our children have equal rights to support and protection.